ruslanosipov/ruslanosipov.github.io/source/_posts/2021-05-30-how-i-write.markdown

 This post started with an outline.
 An outline is crucial to pacing and identifying areas of focus.
 Chapter summaries in a book, outlining headings in technical documents, or putting together a bulleted list for a blog post -- you name it.

-Outline needs to make sense to you, and you don't have to use complete sentences.
-I started with the following outline for this post.
+Outline only needs to make sense to you, and you don't have to use complete sentences.
+I started with the following outline for this post:

 - I write a lot
   - Quantity doesn't mean quality